Venture Capital and Growth Private Equity

-In order to be eligible to take SIV investment, a VCPE fund must be registered under the Early Stage Venture Capital Limited Partnership (ESVCLP) or Venture Capital Limited Partnership (VCLP) programs, operated by the Department of Industry and Science.
+In order to be eligible to take SIV investment, a VCPE fund must be registered under the Early Stage Venture Capital Limited Partnership (ESVCLP) or Venture Capital Limited Partnership (VCLP) programs, operated by the Department of Industry, Innovation and Science.

-The Department of Industry and Science is responsible for the administration of the Early Stage Venture Capital Limited Partnership (ESVCLP) and Venture Capital Limited Partnership (VCLP) programs.
-Please follow this link to access the Department of Industry and Science’s web pages on ESVCLP and VCLP programs.
+The Department of Industry, Innovation and Science is responsible for the administration of the Early Stage Venture Capital Limited Partnership (ESVCLP) and Venture Capital Limited Partnership (VCLP) programs.
+Please follow this link to access the Department’s web pages on ESVCLP and VCLP programs.
 It contains information on the process for registering funds, eligibility criteria and lists of funds registered under the ESVCLP and VCLP programs.

 VCPE funds mostly require longer investment terms than the four-year provisional visa period.
 It is the responsibility of SIV applicants to decide whether they are willing to invest for periods longer than the provisional visa period.

 Where can I find lists of SIV-eligible funds investing in VCPE and emerging companies?

 Individual fund managers are responsible for certifying their compliance under the SIV program to the Department of Home Affairs.
 The Department of Industry, Innovation and Science publishes lists of the funds registered under the ESVCLP, VCLP and AFOF programs on their website, but does not specify SIV eligibility.
 If you have any further questions on the programs, they can be addressed to the Department of Industry, Innovation and Science via phone (13 28 46) or email (email@example.com).

 Is the investor required to sign an individual commitment agreement with the general partner of the venture capital fund?
 If so, how does this work for a manager offering a fund of funds (FoFs) solution?

 Note: This is when a managed investment fund is used as the FoF.